Data Storm

 Resonance Cascade

-When multiple server farms increase output simultaneously — during financial settlement events, mass data processing, or corporate compute surges — their electromagnetic signatures can synchronize.
+When multiple server farms increase output simultaneously — during financial settlement events, mass data processing, or corporate compute surges — their electromagnetic signatures synchronize.
 The synchronized output interacts with the Grid's harmonic structure, producing standing waves.
 The waves amplify through feedback: interference degrades atmospheric processing, which increases server farm thermal load, which intensifies the storm.

 There is no beginning to this cycle.
 There is no end.
 There is only the peak.